masternodeh/0-docs/docs/howtobuyzero.md

 Go to the [Zero Exchange website](https://buy.0.exchange/) and follow the instructions!

+The ZERO tokens bought with a credit card are on the Ethereum chain.

 :::note
 Not all countries are yet allowed to buy via a credit card.
 :::